 The report — which has support from 17 EU Member States — establishes an important baseline for future work on strengthening the digital commons, while at the same time outlining a number of possible interventions to achieve this objective.
 Let’s look at some of these in more detail.

-The report takes a broad approach to defining the digital commons and goes beyond the focus on open data and open source software development that has long been at the core of open government initiatives in the digital space.
-The authors of the report define Digital Commons (the term is used in plural to account for the wide variety of initiatives) as
+The report takes a broad approach to define the digital commons and goes beyond the focus on open data and open-source software development that has long been at the core of open government initiatives in the digital space.
+The authors of the report define Digital Commons (the term is used in the plural to account for the wide variety of initiatives) as

 …non-rivalrous and non-exclusive resources defined by distributed and communal production, ownership and governance of informational capacities and technology.
 They intertwine collaborative governance and open data, open source as well as the principles of open standardisation.
 As defined by 2009 Nobel Prize winner Elinor Ostrom, a commons is a resource designed and governed by a community with established access and sharing rules.
 Social researcher Mayo Fuster Morell proposed a definition of digital commons as “information and knowledge resources that are collectively created and owned or shared between or among a community and that tend to be non-exclusive, that is, be (generally freely) available to third parties.
 Thus, they are oriented to favour use and reuse, rather than to exchange as a commodity.
 Additionally, the community of people building them can intervene in the governing of their interaction processes and of their shared resources.”